mcfly-io/generator-mcfly/README.md

 * cordova
 * ionic (cli) - A good cordova wrapper

-Feel free to twick `./bin/prepublish.sh` to add your own requirements.
+Feel free to tweak `./bin/prepublish.sh` to add your own requirements.

 ## Usage